-The next step in the process of pouring your own concrete patio is to add concrete reinforcement to make sure that the concrete holds up well.
-Do this step after you have compacted the fill and made your final grade.
+Concrete reinforcement is added to make sure the concrete holds up well.
+Install this after you have compacted the fill and made your final grade.

-Determine how much rebar you need.
-Rebar comes in 20 ft sticks and can be obtained through any home improvement store or lumber yard.
-Rebar also comes in different sizes (gauges) - 3/8", 1/2", 5/8" and up.
-For your patio, it is common to use 1/2" - but 3/8" would also be sufficient and would be less expensive.
-If you need to cut your rebar, you can use a skill saw with a metal blade or any tool with a metal blade to cut the rebar.
+Determine how much rebar is needed.
+Rebar usually comes in 10 or 20 ft sticks.
+It may be purchased through any home improvement store, lumber yard, or concrete supplier.
+Rebar comes in different diameters (gauges) - 3/8", 1/2", 5/8" and up.
+For a patio, 1/2" is often used, but 3/8" is sufficient and less expensive.
+Use a skill saw with a metal blade or any tool with a metal blade to cut the rebar.
 Read the steps below to determine how much rebar is needed and measure appropriately or use this interactive calculator.

-Lay the rebar by setting up small grids.
-The grid lines are typically 4 ft long.
-But, if you want it stronger, you can make the grids smaller.
-If there is bad soil, you may want to consider this option.
-At the intersections, take your wire ties and tie the crossing rebar sticks together.
-You can buy a special tool called a tying tool to tie the wires at the intersections.
-You can typically obtain this tool for under $10.
+Lay the rebar in small grids.
+Grid lines are typically 4 ft long.
+Achieve an even stronger slab by making the grids smaller.
+In bad soil, consider this option.
+At the intersections, use the wire ties to tie the crossing rebar sticks together.
+An inexpensive (usually under $10) special tool called a "tying tool" may be used to attach the wires at the intersections.

-Roll out your wire mesh to match the size of your patio.
-Wire mesh comes in a roll that is 5 ft. wide by 100 ft. long (therefore covering 500 square ft.).
-You can purchase it through a home improvement store.
-You can also purchase wire mesh in 10 X 10 sheets.
-This is the easiest option (because you will not need to unroll it), but is more expensive than buying it in a roll.
+Roll out the wire mesh to match the size of the patio (two people are needed).
+Wire mesh comes in rolls 5 ft. wide by 100 ft. long (therefore covering 500 square ft.) obtained through a home improvement store.
+Wire mesh also comes in 10 X 10 sheets.
+This is the easiest option because you won't need to unroll it, but it's more expensive.

 Cut the wire mesh with a bolt cutter or a metal saw.
-Since the wire mesh wants to rebound back to its roll position, you and your partner should flip the wire mesh over.
-Place the mesh flush to your concrete forms.
+Since the wire mesh wants to rebound back to its roll position, flip the wire mesh over.
+Place the mesh flush to the concrete forms.

-As you continue to cut and place wire mesh, make sure that the seams overlap each other a minimum of 6 inches.
-This will help to prevent cracking.
+As you continue to cut and place wire mesh, make sure the seams overlap each other a minimum of 6 inches.
+This helps prevent cracking.

-This is what you will actually do when you pour your concrete.
-As you pour the concrete, the wire mesh will need to be "pulled up" so that it is not sitting on the ground.
+This step happens when the concrete is poured.
+As concrete is poured over the wire mesh, it will need to be "pulled up" so that it's not sitting on the ground.
 As you start to pour, hold up the wire mesh with your hand and pour through it.
-As you let go of the wire mesh, it will lay in the center of the concrete.
-You may need to push it down a little so that it doesn't show.
+When you let go of the wire mesh, it will lay in the center of the concrete.
+You may need to push it down a little so it doesn't show.
 It must be at least an inch below the surface.

 The next step in pouring your own concrete patio is to install concrete expansion joints.